kathysledge/smig/docs/getting-started/installation.md

 ### Installing SurrealDB

-If you don't have SurrealDB:
+If you don’t have SurrealDB:

 ```bash
 # macOS